Home equity line of credit

 A home equity loan also usually carries a fixed interest rate, which can provide more security over the life of the loan.
 This may allow you to plan more easily when putting together a budget for the loan鈥檚 repayment schedule.
 On the downside, the stability of that fixed rate usually means it鈥檚 higher than the rate you may get for a HELOC.

-How much can you borrow with a HELOC?
+How long can you Borrow with a HELOC loan?